jruels/modern-automation/labs/hcp-tf-setup/index.md

 #### 1. Create a GitHub Account (if you don't have one)

 1. Go to [https://github.com/join](https://github.com/join) in your web browser.
-2. Fill out the registration form to create a free GitHub account.
+2. Fill out the registration form to create a free personal GitHub account.
+Use a personal email account. **Not Bank of America**.
 Follow the prompts to verify your email and complete the setup.
 3. Once your account is created and verified, sign in to GitHub.

 #### 2. Fork and Clone the Example Terraform Configuration